franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 new type makes it easy to cater to different needs.
-**Ratatui-garnish** offers the flat decorator `GarnishedWidget` for complex and dynamic TUIs and a traditional decorator `DecoratedWidget` for when you only want to apply a couple of garnishes with less overhead.
+**Ratatui-garnish** offers the flat decorator `GarnishedWidget` for complex and dynamic TUIs and a traditional decorator `DecoratedWidget` for when you want a simple TUI, optimized for speed.

 From scratching an itch and simplifying code I came to powerful tool to streamline widget development and unlock creative